Ismaeljarias/calendar-app-front/README.md

 ## Calendar App - Front end React Redux

-This is a Calendar Event App, the front end part is built using React JS and Redux and friends.
+This is a Calendar Event App, the front end part is build using React JS and Redux and friends.

 you can test here:
 [Calendar App](https://calendarapp-backend.herokuapp.com/)